You are likely aware of the distinction between urgent and important tasks in the context of time management.

 That’s why the feast/famine cycle is so dangerous: once business development activity has resulted in a “feast” of billable work, the temptation is to focus on that work and to back off the business development activity… Until the billable work is completed and the famine hits.
 By working to maintain the new level of work, you not only stop working to improve it but you may even unintentionally let the improvement slip away.

-Seth Godin recently offered another explanation of why recognizing the distinction between urgent and important matters.
+Seth Godin has offered another explanation of why recognizing the distinction between urgent and important matters.
 Casting the distinction in terms of competence and confidence, he concludes that “[i]mportant… is fraught with fear, with uncertainty and with the risk of failure.”
 Read the rest of his post for a nuanced view of how viewing business development as urgent vs. important may reveal (and validate) your expectations about the likelihood of success.

 Next time you catch yourself putting off business development activity because you have too many urgent tasks (read: billable work), revisit this urgent vs. important question.
 Do you need to address it in the context of time management or confidence?

 P.S.
 The just-released Third Edition of The Reluctant Rainmaker: A Guide for Lawyers Who Hate Selling includes a discussion of why you must remember that billable work can and should include client and business development as well.
 If you’re not clear on this, check out Chapter Five.